A Paris Guide

 Satori di Parma

 There were a couple hole-in-the-wall Italian places that I loved and a dozen others that I wanted to try though I kept telling myself that I didn’t come to Paris to eat pizza and pasta.
-Nevertheless Sapori di Palma, on Ave de la Bordonnais, is a small Italian grocery store that has a half dozen tables and serves some of the best authentic home style Italian cooking I have ever eaten, possibly because it is cooked, and served by an authentic Italian family from Parma.
+Nevertheless Sapori di Palma, on Ave de la Bordonnais, is a small Italian grocery store that has a half dozen tables and serves some of the best authentic home style Italian cooking I have ever eaten, possibly because it is cooked, and served by an authentic Italian family from Napoli.
 On the other hand Le Den on Rue Grenelle is a small authentic Italian restaurant with a chef from Bangladesh who makes amazing pizzas and pastas.
 I had to fight to get my family to eat here after walking past it several times a day, because it smelled like an Italian restaurant should smell.
 They were willing to sacrifice a lunch but not a dinner.
 If I was traveling by myself I would have gone again.

 Cafe Marais